- Section Navigation

-In addition to a high GPA and significant varied experiences in physical therapy, we like to see a strong background in service learning.
+In addition to a high GPA, GRE, and significant varied experiences in physical therapy, we like to see a strong background in service learning.
 The admissions committee also looks for applicants who are knowledgeable about the field and are truly motived to become physical therapists.

 Currently, there are no scholarships at Briar Cliff University for Doctor of Physical Therapy students, but students are encouraged to apply to outside scholarship programs.

 A bachelor’s degree must be completed by June 1 of the year you would begin the program.
 You can apply prior to receiving the degree.
 The physical therapy program is an entry-level doctorate program and requires that all students have a bachelor’s degree when they begin in June.
 We will accept students with bachelor’s degrees in any field, as long as you meet the admissions requirements and prerequisites.

 Applicants are encouraged to observe physical therapists at work in various settings.
 We require that you spend at least 60 hours observing licensed physical therapist(s), in at least two separate facilities.
 We recommend, however, that you total closer to 200 observation hours.
 We encourage hours in multiple settings, including but not limited to, acute care, neurological rehabilitation, orthopedics, pediatrics, geriatrics, and sports medicine.